Nick-Yawn/authenticate-me/README.md

     - `dotenv` may be omitted if regular environment variables are used.
 5. Run `npm start` in both `frontend` and `backend` directories, in separate terminals.
 A webpage will automatically be opened by React.
 7. Enjoy!

+Note that, due to hard-coded join table seed entries, `db:seed:undo` will cause future seeds to break.
+Fixing this bug is a to-do item.
+Still, the spot creation tools present in the website are very powerful as-is.

 # Database Schema